physicshinzui/Molecular-Dynamics-Simulation/README.md

 * Periodic boundary

+* NVE
     * Integrator:
         - Velocity Verlet
+* NVT

-* Thermostat:
+    * Thermostat and Integrator:
-    - Velocity rescaling with heating setting
+        - Velocity rescaling with heating setting; Velocity Verlet

 Following functionalities will be implemented:
   * Usability of PDB file as an input of a simulated system